intel-mpx/intel-mpx.github.io/pages/design.md

 This operation is expensive---it requires approximately 3 register-to-register moves, 3 shifts, and 2 memory loads.
 On top of it, since these memory accesses are non-contiguous, the protected application will have worse cache locality.

+### Interaction with other ISA extensions {#isa}

+Intel MPX can cause issues when used together with other ISA extensions, e.g., Intel TSX and Intel SGX.
+Intel MPX may cause transactional aborts in some corner cases when used inside an Intel TSX hardware transaction (see [documentation](https://software.intel.com/en-us/articles/intel-sdm) for the details).
+Also, since Bounds Tables and #BR exceptions are managed by the OS, Intel MPX cannot be used as-is in an Intel SGX enclave environment.
+Indeed, the malicious OS could tamper with these structures and subvert correct MPX execution.
+To prevent such scenarios, Intel MPX allows to move this functionality into the SGX enclave and verify every OS action.
+Finally, we are not aware of any side-channel attacks that could utilize Intel MPX inside the enclave.

 <small markdown="1">[Up to table of contents](#toc)</small>
 {: .text-right }

 ## Operating System